-The proposed dwellings have been designed to reduce the overall visual impact of the dwellings.
-In terms of landscaping the submission includes the planting of additional trees along the southern boundary to minimise the proposed dwellings visual impact on the nearest neighbouring property Dyfnant.
-The proposed site is already well screened by existing trees along the northern boundary and eastern boundary which are to remain.
-The proposed site is also already well screened by trees on the western boundary, although a section of trees will be lost to create the new access.
-It is therefore considered that the proposed dwellings will not cause a detrimental visual impact upon the surrounding area.
+The proposed dwellings have been designed to reduce the overall visual impact of the dwellings and to reflect the design of the existing dwelling that adjoins the site Maeshafren.
+In terms of landscaping the submission includes the planting of additional trees along the southern boundary to minimise the proposed dwellings visual impact on the nearest neighbouring property Maeshafren.
+The application also includes the planting of additional trees along the northern boundary which will also minimise the proposed dwellings visual impact on the residential property Dyfnant.
+Further planting of trees is also proposed on the western boundary next to the county highway.